dhanasettyabhishek/Naive-Bayes/README.md

 # Naive-Bayes
-Implementation of Naive Bayes theorm ( MATLAB ) on the Iris dataset
+Implementation of Naive Bayes theorem ( MATLAB ) on the Iris dataset